publiccodenet/about/activities/documentation/writing-resources.md

 ---
 type: Guide
-explains: How to provide people with the information they need on the about
+explains: How to provide people with the information they need on About
 ---

 # How to write a resource

 [Resources](../../glossary/resource-definition.md) are packets of reusable information.
 They are the main way we store information.

-The goal of resources is that they are shared truths in the Foundation for Public Code that everyone can work off.
+Resources are shared truths in the Foundation for Public Code that everyone can work from.

 ## Anatomy of a resource